onyb/reobject/CONTRIBUTING.md

 ### Contributing Guidelines

-Here are a few ways you can contribute:

-- Check the `bitesize` tag for beginner-level issues.
-- Add API documentation.
-- Improving the test coverage.
-- Propose/implement enhancements.

 #### Pull Requests
 I would like to have a 100% acceptance rate for pull requests.
 Here is what you can do to help me achieve that: